 It uses batch-atomic write transactions to get very good write performance, despite the additional IndexedDB layer sitting between SQLite and the underlying file system.

-Needs the Asyncify build.
+Needs the Asyncify or JSPI build.
 Restricted to a single transaction at a time by default, but can be configured to support concurrent read transactions.

-This VFS can be configured with [.inline-code-snippet]durability: 'relaxed'[.inline-code-snippet] to reduce overhead per write transaction, similar to [.inline-code-snippet]PRAGMA synchronous = OFF[.inline-code-snippet], but without risking database corruption.
+This VFS can be configured with %%PRAGMA synchronous=NORMAL%% to reduce overhead per write transaction.

 Persists files directly as files in OPFS.
 Uses asynchronous open and read operations, and synchronous access handles for write operations.

+Needs the Asyncify or JSPI build.
 Restricted to a single transaction at a time by default, but can be configured to support concurrent read transactions.
 However, there are potential issues when writing from different connections.
+On Chrome, the %%readwrite-unsafe%% mode can be used for real concurrent reads.

 This VFS has file system transparency, making it compatible with sqlite-wasm.